 - The EP must contain a comprehensive description of the activity including details of each activity and stage, general details and layout of the facilities, operational details and proposed timetables at a level of detail that enables environmental impacts and risks of the activity to be identified and evaluated. - The scope and bounds of the activity should be described clearly in the EP, such as the extent and duration of the activity, operational schedule and plan, and activity timetables, so that there is certainty regarding the activity proposed.
-Where an activity is not described, these activity components will not form part of the EP acceptance and may require a revision to the EP10.
+Where an activity is not described, these activity components will not form part of the EP acceptance and may require a revision to the EP.

-- The description of each component or stage of the activity should enable members of the public and relevant persons to understand the activity and how it may affect their activities or interests. - A comprehensive description of the activity and its components that is relevant to the environmental risk identification and evaluation, is important for providing the basis for demonstrating that all potential environmental impacts and risks, including potential cumulative impacts, have been appropriately detailed and evaluated. - The description of the activity is to contain:
+- The description of each component or stage of the activity should enable members of the public and relevant persons to understand the activity and how it may affect their activities or interests. - A comprehensive description of the activity and its components that is relevant to the environmental risk identification and evaluation, is important for providing the basis for demonstrating that all potential environmental impacts and risks, including potential cumulative impacts, have been appropriately detailed and evaluated. - The description of the activity is to contain: - the location of the activity, including a high quality map with the following contextual information: the area where the activity is proposed to occur, the nearest shorelines (islands or mainland), the nearest protected areas (e.g. Australian Marine Parks, World Heritage Areas), and bathymetric contours of at least 100m spacing

-9 ((N-04750-PL1347 - Environment Assessment Policy, FM1846 - Titleholder report on public comment, GN1847 - Responding to public comment).
-10 See N-04750-GL1601 - When to submit a proposed revision of an environment plan
+&lt;sup>10 See N-04750-GL1601 - When to submit a proposed revision of an environment plan

-- The location of the activity, including a high quality map with the following contextual information: the area where the activity is proposed to occur, the nearest shorelines (islands or mainland), the nearest protected areas (e.g. Australian Marine Parks, World Heritage Areas), and bathymetric contours of at least 100m spacing. - General details of the construction and layout of any facilities or infrastructure involved in the activity/s, which may include floating vessels, platforms, subsea equipment, wells and/or pipelines. - An outline of the operational details of the activity/s, describing what the titleholder intends to do and providing a timetable, including proposed start and end dates where relevant (for short-term activities). - Any additional information relevant to the consideration of environmental impacts and risks of the activity including descriptions of the target hydrocarbon and its physical/chemical characteristics, any emissions and discharges to the ocean or air, and specific to production activities, an outline of the production history and projected future of the oil field to provide context to the current environment plan.
+- general details of the construction and layout of any facilities or infrastructure involved in the activity/s, which may include floating vessels, platforms, subsea equipment, wells and/or pipelines. - an outline of the operational details of the activity/s, describing what the titleholder intends to do and providing a timetable, including proposed start and end dates where relevant (for short-term activities). - any additional information relevant to the consideration of environmental impacts and risks of the activity including descriptions of the target hydrocarbon and its physical/chemical characteristics, any emissions and discharges to the ocean or air, and specific to production activities, an outline of the production history and projected future of the oil field to provide context to the current environment plan.